 Pomeranians speak only to Poodles and Poodles speak only to God. – Charles Kuralt

 The Miniature Poodle is the middle-sized dog of the three Poodles and is the most popular.
 Poodles as a breed date back to the late Roman period with the Standard Poodle being popular across Europe by the 16th Century.
-Over the following two hundred years the dog’s intelligence and cheery disposition led to breeding down to the Miniature and Toy sizes for companion dogs for the ladies of the French Court.
+Over the following two hundred years the dog’s intelligence and cheery disposition led to breeding down to the Miniature and Toy sizes as companion dogs for the ladies of the French Court.

 The breed’s name comes from the German word “puddeln” meaning “to splash in water”.
-Appropriate, as this dog has historically been a water retriever and a circus performer.
+Appropriate, as this dog is the world’s oldest water retriever, circus performer, and truffle hunter.

 The Mini’s unusual clip seen in the show ring today is a highly stylized version of a functional coat trim.
 Originally, the coat was trimmed down to reduce the weight of the dog when he was swimming and retrieving waterfowl.
 Patches of heavier coat were left to protect the joints and vital organs from the cold water.

 Miniature Poodles are clever, good-natured, lively, and a quick study.
-Amusing and eager to please, they will try just about anything to please their masters.
+Amusing, mischievous and eager to please, they will try just about anything to please their masters.
 Their small size make them good companions for those with limited space available for a pet.
 However, they are energetic little dogs and require some form of daily exercise.
 They are also a people-oriented breed that refuses to be ignored.
 This is great if you work from home or otherwise spend most of your time at home as poodles need a lot of attention and companionship.
 Left on their own for long periods of time they will become very unhappy.

 Minis can be very sensitive to loud noises or sudden movements and are not suitable for very young children but make good pets for children over 10 years old.
 They are good watchdogs who will alert you to strangers.